 From speaking engagements to advisory board leadership, healthcare practitioners (HCPs) provide an invaluable resource for pharmaceutical, biopharmaceutical and device companies alike.
 However, life science teams may struggle to develop fair market value (FMV) compensation rates for the important contributions that these HCPs and other medical professionals provide.
 Essentially, life science teams must balance competitive remuneration rates while also adhering to regulatory stipulations and avoiding the undue perception that they have bought HCPs’ support.

-Pharmaceutical and biotechnologies are becoming increasingly strict with their physician compensation practices.
+Pharmaceutical and biotechnologies are becoming increasingly strict with their thought leader travel compensation practices.
 Because more and more countries are implementing open payment legislations, life sciences firms must be prepared to develop and implement physician fair market value practices.
 These standardized payment methodologies ensure that the company offers its thought leaders the best fit compensation for their level of expertise and their contributions to the company’s research or promotional efforts.

 More and more countries are implementing open payment legislation, similar to the US Physician Payment Sunshine Act.
 With these laws in place, pharmaceutical, biotechnology and medical device firms must be careful of how they are working with and compensating their key opinion leaders.
-These firms must standardize their thought leader compensation practices to avoid regulatory scrutiny and hefty fines.
+These firms must standardize their key opinion leader compensation practices to avoid regulatory scrutiny and hefty fines.

 Standardizing your global fair market value (FMV) methodology was the underlying theme at the 3rd Annual FMV of HCP and Investigator Payments conference in Philadelphia on May 9-10, 2016.
 What we at Cutting Edge Information are seeing right now is that many life science companies have different FMV methodologies for different countries.
 As more and more countries develop their own version of the US Open Payments Act, it is becoming increasingly important to remain consistent in your global methodology.
 Continue reading